Canadian School Libraries in the Neoliberal Era

 For more than thirty years Janet Carnochan, a native of Stamford, Ontario, taught elementary and secondary school at Niagara-on-the Lake, but she made her greatest contribution to the community as a historian rather than as an educator.
 A distinguished historical preservationist, Carnochan founded and was first president of the Niagara Historical Society, 1895-1925, and laboured tirelessly to safeguard and promote the rich heritage of Niagara.
 She wrote and edited numerous historical works including the History of Niagara and successfully campaigned for the construction of Memorial Hall, the first building erected for the purpose of a museum in Ontario.
 In 1949, when the town's former high school was incorporated into this complex, it was renamed Janet Carnochan Hall as a tribute to her efforts and dedication.

 This provincial plaque was originally cast in 1934.
-It currently it resides on the property of the Niagara Historical Society Museum.
+It currently resides on the property of the Niagara Historical Society Museum.

 Janet Carnochan and 19th Century Historical Writing

-The decades after Canadian Confederation in 1867 witnessed an increase in many retrospective works, amateur histories, as well as the development of local historical societies across Ontario which sought to preserve the records of past families and groups.
+The decades after Canadian Confederation in 1867 witnessed an increase in many retrospective works, amateur histories, as well as the development of local historical societies across Ontario, which sought to preserve the records of past families and groups.
 Although lay historians lacked training in methodology, some demonstrated high standards when working with primary and oral sources.
 They specialized in specific topics and events that were often overlooked by historians focused on provincial or national issues.
 Janet Carnochan was representative of this trend, for she co-founded the Historical Society of Niagara in December 1895.
 She was the Society's first president, and with the collaboration of a small group of local residents, she conserved and promoted the town's early history.
 Also, she wrote more than a dozen accounts of the development of Niagara's community organizations.
 She showed not only an avid interest in regional history but also a persistent loyalty to the concept of community progress.

 Canadian historical writing in this era was infused with the idea of community building at the national, provincial, and local levels.
 These histories often depicted the march of political, social, and economic progress from the past to a satisfactory present, which is usually referred to as Whig History.
 As professional historical research, teaching, and publications unfolded at Canadian universities, especially the first volume of the Review of Historical Publications Relating to Canada in 1897 at the University of Toronto, higher standards of historical writing developed.
 History began to demand greater accuracy and extensive training.
 Nonetheless, the work of non-specialists such as Janet Carnochan provided much needed documentation and accessible works that provided information lacking in national or provincial studies.
 She was old enough to remember the early experiences of the 'Niagara frontier' and to record the people, events, and pioneer life with some perceptive observations.
 Such is the case with her publications on the Niagara Library, a subscription library first organized in 1800, and its successor, the Niagara Mechanics' Institute, later reorganized as a public library in 1895.